 When you are engaged in the day-to-day activities of making a living, searching for a new job, or making another change, sometimes you need an unbiased cheerleader by your side.
 Your partner, friends, and family have a stake in your future and may have difficulty being impartial.
 For example, if you need encouragement to make a big career change, but your partner is worried about how it will affect your finances, a professional advisor who doesn't have any skin in the game can be just what you need.

 A career guidance professional can motivate you when things aren't going the way you would like.
 He or she will encourage you not to give up whether you are stuck in an unsuccessful job search campaign or having trouble making a decision about leaving a career behind and pursuing a new one, even if it will be difficult to retrain.
 They can give you a realistic look at what to expect, tell you whether you are making a wise decision, and cheer you on when you feel like giving up.

 Where Can You Get Career Guidance

 Career centers in public libraries are a good source of free career planning assistance.
 Librarians can teach you to use all the resources and tools.
 Many also have counseling services available.
-In addition, many community agencies provide free or low-cost vocational assistance, including occupational training programs and workshops on job search skills.
-One-Stop Career Centers, which the U.S. Department of Labor sponsors, are located throughout the country.
+Also, many community agencies provide free or low-cost vocational assistance, including occupational training programs and workshops on job search skills.
+The U.S. Department of Labor sponsors One-Stop Career Centers located throughout the country.
 These offices provide tools and services to help job seekers and students.